ryenus/rop/README.md

 In the above example,  `FooCommand.run()` would be called automatically, it would receive a reference to the parser itself, and an array which consists of all the remaining arguments.

-If you're not interested in getting either the parser, or the parameters, just omit it, or even both of them.
+If you're not interested in getting either the parser or the parameters, just omit any of them, or both.

 Note that if there're more than one `run()` method, only the first would be called.